-Like any injectable procedure, there are risks associated with a nonsurgical rhinoplasty.
+Like any injectable procedure, there are risks associated with a non-surgical nose job.
 Bleeding, infection, and bruising are the most common.
 Dr. Somenek is an expert rhinoplasty specialist that understands the nasal anatomy and has treated hundreds of noses with this procedure.
-It is extremely important to have an injector with a complete understanding of the nose to minimize additional complications associated with a nonsurgical rhinoplasty.
+It is extremely important to have an injector with a complete understanding of the nose to minimize additional complications associated with a non-surgical rhinoplasty.